particle-iot/docs/src/content/reference/datasheets/accessories/debugger.md

 <div align=center><img src="/assets/images/accessories/debugger.png" ></div>

+{{box op="start" cssClass="boxed warningBox"}}
+The Particle Debugger is deprecated.
+{{box op="end"}}

+The Particle Debugger is no longer sold, however you can use a generic CMSIS/DAP debugger available on Amazon, eBay, or AliExpress.

+- Get one that has support for drag-and-drop mode.
+- For Gen 3 devices, ideally get one that indicates support for Nordic nRF52.
+Some do not list it but are compatible anyway, but all things being equal it's safer if it's listed because a few are compatible only with STM32 devices.
+- For Gen 4 devices, it's rare that you'd see Realtek RTL872x listed explicitly, but debuggers that support ARM Cortex M and nRF52 are almost always compatible.
+- It does not matter whether you get one with a USB-A or USB-C connector; both will work.

+To connect a compatible debugger, see [debugger adapter](/troubleshooting/debuggers/debugger-adapter/).

+---

+## Particle Debugger

 The Particle Debugger gives you the power of professional debugging at a fraction of the cost.
 Using this accessory, you’ll be able to program Particle Gen 3 hardware over common interfaces like JTAG and SWD, using open source tools like GDB and openocd.
 It can also be used with Gen 2 devices, with the addition of some jumper wires.

 Supports the open source [CMSIS-DAP specification](https://os.mbed.com/handbook/DAPLink) and DAPLink firmware developed by ARM.
 On Mac, Linux, and Windows it requires no additional device drivers.